DIVA

 1

-From the autumn of 2024, Kunsthal Rotterdam will be presenting the exhibition DIVA.
-DIVA celebrates the unprecedented power and boundless creativity of iconic performers who have been challenging the status quo with their bravura and ambition.
-The exhibition explores and redefines the once controversial term diva – originally meaning goddess – and how it has been embraced by performance culture.
-With over sixty looks and costume designs by world-famous designers — worn by people like Maria Callas, Tina Turner, Shirley Bassey, Cher, Elton John, Rihanna, and Billy Eilish –, the exhibition shows how these divas have used their performing arts to push boundaries and make a lasting impact on society.
+This coming autumn, you will be able to immerse youselve in the world of the Diva at the Kunsthal.
+The exhibition DIVA celebrates the unprecedented power and boundless feminine creativity of iconic performers who have been challenging the status quo with their bravura and ambition.
+With over sixty looks and costume designs by world-famous designers – worn by people like Maria Callas, Josephine Baker, Marilyn Monroe, Tina Turner, Shirley Bassey, Cher, Elton John, Rihanna, Lady Gaga, Björk, and Billie Eilish –, the exhibition shows how these divas have used their performing arts to push boundaries and make a lasting impact on society.

 Collaboration

-The exhibition DIVA is realised in collaboration with the Victoria & Albert Museum London.
+The exhibition DIVA was realised in collaboration with the Victoria & Albert Museum in London.

 DIVA_05.jpg